Publishing a Connector

 This guide walks through publishing a connector and its action templates so Aileron users can install them via aileron connector install <FQN> and aileron action add <FQN>.
 It documents the conventions Aileron’s install pipeline expects: where the binary lives, how it’s signed, how the user trusts your publisher key, and how a single tag push produces every artifact in a release cohort.

-The reference implementation is github.com/ALRubinger/aileron-connector-google — a per-service connector exposing six Gmail and Calendar ops with action templates living alongside.
+The reference implementation is github.com/ALRubinger/aileron-connector-google ↗ — a per-service connector exposing twenty-one ops across Gmail, Calendar, Contacts, Drive, and Docs, with action templates living alongside.
 Snippets here mirror its layout; clone the repo when you want to see the full working setup.

 The one-repo-per-service model